MicrosoftDocs/azure-docs/articles/azure-monitor/agents/azure-monitor-agent-manage.md

 ## Virtual machine extension details

 The Azure Monitor agent is implemented as an [Azure VM extension](../../virtual-machines/extensions/overview.md) with the details in the following table.
-You can install it by using any of the methods to install virtual machine extensions including those described in this article.
+You can install it by using any of the methods to install virtual machine extensions including the methods described in this article.

 | Property | Windows | Linux |
 |:---|:---|:---|